 - by selling shares (or owning rights) of their company for money.
 This is the money invested by shareholders to whom companies must pay dividends.
-Dividends are shares of the profits the business makes that are distributed to investors on a regular basis. - by taking medium or long-term loans from banks, for which companies have to pay interest over the return period.
+Dividends are shares of the profits the business makes that will be distributed to investors on a regular basis. - by taking medium or long-term loans from banks, for which companies have to pay interest over the return period.
 The interest is a set sum of money the debtor has to pay to the bank, the creditor, on top of the sum they have borrowed.

 In the first case, the investor becomes an owner of the enterprise with decision right.
 This means that, depending on their share in the company, they have voting rights and elect the management team of the company.
-The profits are owned by the shareholders and a part of these profits is directly paid to them as dividends.
+The profits are owned by the shareholders and part of these profits is directly paid to them as dividends.
 As an investor the goal is to make more money with the money invested.
 It means that shareholders invest in the enterprise that brings them the most return in the short term.
-At the moment, many profitable activities are often directly or indirectly linked to fossil fuels.
-On top of that, most investors will want to continue the race for growth because growth means revenues and this means that they get more dividends.
-They will use their decision right to push for that, and will otherwise sell their shares again if they are not satisfied with the future dividends.
+At the moment, many profitable activities are often directly or indirectly related to fossil fuels.
+On top of that, most of the investors will want to resume the race for growth because growth means revenues and this means that they get more dividends.
+They will use their decision right to push for that and will otherwise sell their shares again if they are not satisfied with the future dividends.
 Often this process is very anonymous, and mostly done through institutions (wealth managers, private investment funds, etc).
 Dividends are generally justified by the argument that investors take a risk when investing in a business that could fail anytime.
-Contrary to banks, investors don't have insurance in case of bankruptcy, which explains why they get a dividend, when the business is doing well.
+Contrary to banks, investors don't have an assurance in case of bankruptcy, which explains why they get a dividend, when the business is doing well.

 In the second case, the banks that give a loan are not allowed to take decisions within the enterprise.
 Generally, they only demand to have the money and some additional interest back.
 But to pay back the loan plus the interest, the company would have to grow its revenue to have more money than before getting the loan.
 So, in the present-day system, a loan of 100 euro always needs to generate more value - for example 105 euro, so that 5 euro can be paid as positive interest.
+This mechanism is true for all the loans and this therefore leads to the need of economic growth in general (Lordon, 2020, Bihouix, 2014).
+The added value exists now also as capital and can thus also be invested for more interests.
 Banks only give credits if a person or a business is thought of being able to pay them back more than they received.
-We will see later that we can use this interest-mechanism to favour some types of companies over others by giving them n loans with negative interest rates for example.
-(To understand how monetary creation works and might be linked to the economic growth imperative, read footnote2)
+We will see later that this mechanism changes fundamentally if the banks also give loans with negative interest rates.
+(To understand the role of monetary creation in the economic growth imperative, read footnote2)